-This Art and Design Syllabus is designed for pupils who wish to extend and develop their studies in the subject.
-The course should stimulate interest, enjoyment and personal enrichment as well as providing the opportunity for artistic exploration and design thinking.
+The A Level Art and Design syllabus is designed for pupils who wish to extend and develop their studies in the subject.
+The course stimulates interest, enjoyment and personal enrichment as well as providing the opportunity for artistic exploration and design thinking.
+Note that AS Art and Design is no longer offered by the exam board; candidates choosing this subject should be prepared to study the full 2 year course.

-A course of study in Art and Design should actively seek to develop the ability to record from direct observation and personal experience, to perceive, understand and express concepts and feelings and to experiment and innovate and use imagination and intuition.
+A course of study in A Level Art and Design actively seeks to refine and further develop the pupils' ability to perceive, understand, analyse and express concepts and ideas in an in-depth and rigorous manner.